The pequi tree (detail) by Simone Strijk © Simone Strijk

 Seeing Me Seeing You

-Our new photographic portraits activity pack features lots of fun activities to do at school and home.
-Be inspired by the portraits included in the Taylor Wessing Photographic Portrait Prize 2020 and try drawing, writing, role playing and taking photographs.
+Our photographic portraits activity pack features lots of fun activities to do at school and home.
+Be inspired by the photographic portraits to try drawing, writing, role playing and making photographs.

 Activities for children and families inspired by three healthcare heroes from our Collection.